 Can you buy health insurance now?

-- If you have a qualifying event or are Native American, you can buy ACA-compliant coverage today, but probably will have to wait until at least the start of next month before the coverage is in force.
+- If you have a qualifying event or are Native American, you can buy ACA-compliant coverage today.

-- If you don’t have a qualifying event, you can’t buy ACA-compliant coverage until open enrollment.
+- If you don’t have a qualifying event, you typically can’t buy ACA-compliant coverage until open enrollment.

-- If you meet the Medicaid eligibility requirementsof the state where you live, you may be able to enroll in Medicaid and have coverage in place immediately.
+- If you meet your state’s Medicaid or CHIP eligibility requirements, you may be able to enroll in Medicaid or CHIP.

 It depends on the type of insurance and when you enroll

-The first thing you need to know is that signing up for health insurance coverage isn’t the same thing as having coverage in effect.
+The first thing you need to know before buying health insurance is that signing up for health insurance coverage isn’t the same thing as having coverage in effect.
 You may be able to enroll in a health plan today, but that coverage may not take effect for several weeks.

-In the ACA-compliant market, private health plans can only have first-of-the-month effective dates (with an exception for new babies or newly adopted children), and depending on the date that you apply, your effective date could be the first of the second following month.
-And if you enroll during open enrollment, your coverage won’t start until the first of the year, which can be two months in the future if you sign up at the start of the enrollment period.
+In the ACA-compliant market, private health plans can only have first-of-the-month effective dates (with an exception for new babies or newly adopted children), and depending on where you live and the date that you apply, your effective date could be the first of the second following month (in most states, as of 2022, coverage simply starts the first of the month after you apply).

 But plans that aren’t regulated by the ACA can offer effective dates as soon as the day after you apply.
 And Medicaid can backdate your effective date to the start of the month in which you apply, or even earlier in many states.
 Your effective date really depends not just on when you apply, but also on the type of coverage you’re getting.